 “The app is very well made, it gives examples which are helpful for the first time user, for me CBT is an effective way to manage the negative thoughts I sometimes have, keeping a record of them using this app helps me to recognise patterns and I usually feel better after I have used the app.”

 From these reviews, it can be concluded that CBT is very effective when treating negative thoughts and the diary function can help users keep track of their emotions and better understand them, however, the main flaw with this application is the lack of professional intervention.
-This lack of professional assistance with these issues can lead to the issues not finding a long-term solution however if professional councillors had access to these diaries it can be an invaluble tool for finding an effective treatment for their patients faster.
-This feature can be useful and I will try to incorporate it into my solution and use it as a way for students to note how they feel and allow the councillors to use them to understand deeper issues.
+This lack of professional assistance with these issues can lead to the issues not finding a long-term solution however if professional counsellors had access to these diaries it can be an invaluable tool for finding an effective treatment for their patients faster.
+This feature can be useful and I will try to incorporate it into my solution and use it as a way for students to note how they feel and allow the counsellors to use them to understand deeper issues.

 SilverCloud is unique as it is an application provided by NHS for those who suffer from mental health issues and the emotional challenges associated with long-term conditions.